Vibrato systems for guitar: Vibrato system additions

 Various add-on gadgets strive to improve vibrato systems.
 An issue with nearly all vibrato systems is that bending one string can slightly drop the pitch of all the others—a problem not present on fixed-bridge instruments.
 One after-market tool, the Tremol-No, temporarily locks the vibrato mechanism.
 Two thumbscrews let a player choose between completely locked, downwards pitch only, or normal free movement.
 One of the guitarists who was well known for using this gadget is Guthrie Govan, who had it as a standard feature on his signature guitar models from Suhr Guitars.
 He has however since moved to Charvel guitars, and appears to have dropped it from his specs.

 A few vibrato system designs also have various ability to "lock" the system's action: Steinberger TransTrem, Ibanez Edge Zero, Fender Floating/Jaguar/Jazzmaster, and the ChordBender.

 Many vibrato systems can be set up in such a way that they allow for changing string pitch both up and down.
-Eddie Van Halen prefers instead to have his set up so it is flush with the guitar body, which has two advantages: first, a broken string doesn't effect the pitch of the other strings, and it can accommodate attachment of a device called a D-Tuna to the bridge.
+Eddie Van Halen preferred instead to have his set up so it is flush with the guitar body, which has two advantages: first, a broken string doesn't affect the pitch of the other strings, and it can accommodate attachment of a device called a D-Tuna to the bridge.
 This device can drop the low E-string down a whole step to D to extend the tonal variety of the guitar, even during live performance.